garrandall/popular-music-data/tracks/mr-custer-larry-verne.md

 SPOKEN: Look at them bushes out there
 They're moving and there's a injun behind every one Hey, Mr. Custer-you mind if I be excused the rest of the afternoon?
 HEY CHARLIE, DUCK YER HEAD!
-Hmm, you're a little bit late on that one, Charlie Hooh, I bet that smarts!
+Hm, you're a little bit late on that one, Charlie Hooh, I bet that smarts!

 (They were sure of victory, the men of the 7th Cavalry, as they rode on)